Abee-Petco/Deliver-Pick-Up-Qty/README.md

     "storePhoneNumber" : "(512) 419-0311"
 }

-Response: returns a new store object with database generated id included in the following JSON response format:
+Output: returns a new store object with database generated id included in the following JSON response format:

 {
     "_id": "5f42c47d618c0a6e8a640391",